Guro District, Seoul: Chinatown

-Guro district is home to one of two the town chinatowns in Seoul, the other being in Gwangjin district.
-The Guro chinatown straddles the border between Guro district and Yeongdeungpo district and strectches from Dearim-dong to the north to Namguro in the south.
+Guro District is home to one of two the town chinatowns in Seoul, the other being in Gwangjin district.
+The Guro chinatown straddles the border between Guro District and Yeongdeungpo district and strectches from Dearim-dong to the north to Namguro in the south.
 The area is known for containing a significant number of Chinese restaurants and shops which primarily cater to the Chinese expatriate community in the area.
+This is particularly concentrated at Uma 2-gil, known as Yeonbyeon Street.
 Namguro Market serves as the focal point for shopping in the area and is adjacent to Namguro station on Seoul Metro Line 7.

 Gocheok Sky Dome

-Guro district is home to Gocheok Sky Dome, a baseball venue which opened in 2015.
+Guro District is home to Gocheok Sky Dome, a baseball venue which opened in 2015.
 It the home of KBO club Kiwoom Heroes.
 Since opening the stadium has been used extensively for national and international baseball events.
 The stadium has also hosted numerous international music concerts with performers such as Sam Smith, Queen and U2 all playing at the venue.

 Transportation

 Railroad

-While the Gyeongbu line runs through Guro district, Korail does not serve or operate any stations in the district.
+While the Gyeongbu line runs through Guro District, Korail does not serve or operate any stations in the district.
 The closest station is Yeongdeungpo station, approximately 1.5 km north east of Sindorim station.

 Metro

-There are two major metro interchanges within Guro district - Sindorim Station (Lines 1 and 2) and Daerim (Lines 2 and 7).
+There are two major metro interchanges within Guro District - Sindorim Station (Lines 1 and 2) and Daerim (Lines 2 and 7).
 Sindorim station is one of the busiest transfer points in Seoul with over 320,000 people using the station daily.